Lee20171010/symbol-window/README.md

 **Enhancements:**
 - **Multi-Keyword Search**: Unlike standard VS Code search which often requires exact order, Symbol Window supports space-separated keywords (e.g., `User Controller`) and performs a client-side intersection.
 This allows for order-independent matching and more precise filtering.
 - **Structure Visualization**: Provides a persistent tree view for the current document, unlike the transient "Go to Symbol" quick pick.
+- **Database Mode**: Solves the "incomplete results" problem of standard LSP by maintaining a full index of workspace symbols.

 **Limitations:**
-- **Search Results**: The completeness of the *initial* search results depends on the language extension.
-If the LSP truncates results (e.g., returns only the first 100 matches for "User"), our enhanced filtering can only operate on that subset.
+- **Search Results (Standard Mode)**: The completeness of the *initial* search results depends on the language extension.
+If the LSP truncates results (e.g., returns only the first 100 matches for "User"), our enhanced filtering can only operate on that subset. **Use Database Mode to overcome this.**
 - **Indexing Speed**: The "Readiness" of the symbol window depends on how fast your language extension can index the workspace.

 ## Future Work

-1.  **Enhanced Search Capabilities**: Implement advanced search strategies (e.g., hybrid text search) to overcome LSP result truncation limits in large projects.
-2.  **Relation Window**: A planned feature to visualize call hierarchies and symbol relationships (Callers/Callees) directly within the side panel.
+1.  **Relation Window**: A planned feature to visualize call hierarchies and symbol relationships (Callers/Callees) directly within the side panel.

 ## Known Issues